8 British Expressions, Explained

-The British have many delightful and colorful expressions that often make no sense to those of us on this side of the pond.
+The British have many delightful and colorful expressions that often make no sense to the rest of the world.
 Luckily, Christopher J. Moore has decoded a number of them in How to Speak Brit: The Quintessential Guide to the King's English, Cockney Slang, and Other Flummoxing British Phrases.
 Here are a few of our favorites.

 This phrase, which means "a lot of rubbish or nonsense," has its origin in rhyming slang.
 The full phrase, Moore writes, is "a load of cobbler's awls," and awls rhymes with ... well, you can probably figure that out.
 So, don't use this one around anybody respectable.